What is the NHS continuing healthcare (CHC) checklist?

 Most of us have to contribute financially to the care we need as we grow older or become infirm.
-However, some people with health needs due to disease or disability may be entitled to ongoing NHS care that is provided free, irrespective of means.
+However, some people with health needs due to disease or disability may be entitled to ongoing NHS continuing healthcare that is provided free, irrespective of means.
+The continuing healthcare (CHC) checklist is used to assess the patients needs.

 What is NHS continuing healthcare?

 NHS continuing healthcare (CHC) is a fully-funded package of care, given over an extended period to support individuals with significant health needs.
-The care is arranged and totally funded by the NHS, however there is a careful assessment process to identify those people who are entitled to the service.
+The care is arranged and totally funded by the NHS and carried out by a CHC agency such as Hometouch, however there is a careful CHC assessment process to identify those people who are entitled to the service.
 There is a screening system to sift people who may be eligible and who require further assessment, this is known as the Continuing Healthcare Checklist.

 Where can continuing healthcare be received?